KPUB

 KPUB (91.7 FM) is a radio station broadcasting a News Talk Information format.
 Licensed to Flagstaff, Arizona, United States, it serves the Flagstaff area.
-The station is currently owned by Northern Arizona University and features programming from National Public Radio and Public Radio International.
+The station is owned by Northern Arizona University and features programming from National Public Radio and Public Radio International.

-The station signed on in 2001, and airs an extended schedule of NPR news and talk programming, including a number of programs that had never previously aired in northern Arizona before.
-It acts as a complement to the area's flagship NPR station, KNAU, which airs a mix of NPR news and classical music.
+The station signed on in 2001.
+It airs an extended schedule of NPR news and talk, including programs that had not previously aired in northern Arizona.
+KPUB acts as a complement to the area's flagship NPR station, KNAU, which airs a mix of NPR news and classical music.